Reconstructing the velocity field beyond the local universe: Results

-Applying our method to real survey data will, of course, be subject to various selection effects and biases.
-Understanding how this might impact the {\deltav} prior, and consequently our velocity reconstruction, is necessary if the method is to be successfully applied to future data-sets.
-In the final part of this section we test how much the {\deltav} prior will bias the reconstruction if in some region mass does not follow galaxy counts, i.e. if there is a baryonic feature present which is not represented in the true gravitational potential field.
-We test this by artificially embedding into the gravitational potential field `fake' over- and under-dense regions which are not in the true velocity field.
-We calculate the resulting {\dphi} field and hence the {\deltav} prior term.
+Applying our method to real survey data will naturally be subject to various selection effects and biases.
+Understanding how this might impact the $V_\delta$ prior, and consequently our velocity reconstruction, is necessary if the method is to be successfully applied to future data-sets.
+We have performed further tests of how much the $V_\delta$ prior will bias the reconstruction if in some region mass does not follow galaxy counts, i.e. if there is a baryonic feature present which is not proportionally represented in the underlying gravitational potential field.
+We test this by artificially embedding into the gravitational potential field a `fake' over-dense region which has no counterpart in the true velocity field.
+We calculate the resulting {\dphi} field and hence the $V_\delta$ prior term.
 The purpose of this test is to observe if such effects will substantially contaminate the final reconstruction of the velocity field.